kaitlyn-hung/test-kaitlyn-hung.github.io/linux-permissions/README.md

-# Linux File Permissions Project
+# Configure Authorization using Linux Commands

 ### Purpose
 Use Linux commands to configure authorization.
 Authorization is the concept of granting access to specific resources in a system.
 Without authorization, any user could access and modify all files belonging to other users or system files- a major security risk.